cxreiff/mupv/README.md

 #mupv

-##a wrapper for mpv for playing audio from an iTunes Library
+##an mpv wrapper for playing audio from an iTunes Library

 A bash script that creates a playlist from your iTunes Library and feeds it into mpv (mpv.io).